 - · ISPF services do not pick up updated copies of messages or panels.
 When not in TEST mode, the most recently accessed panel and message definitions are retained in virtual storage for performance reasons.
 If you have modified a panel or message file, using TEST mode ensures that the latest copy of each message or panel is accessed.
-Refer to ISPF Services Guide for more information on executing ISPF in TEST mode. - ISPF commands such as WINDOW, COLOR, CUAATTR, EXIT, CANCEL, ACTIONS, KEYSHELP, KEYLIST, EXHELP, FKA, and ISPDTLC are not recognized as valid commands, or function keys defined as these commands do not function properly.
+Refer to ISPF Services Guide for more - ISPF commands such as WINDOW, COLOR, CUAATTR, EXIT, CANCEL, ACTIONS, KEYSHELP, KEYLIST, EXHELP, FKA, and ISPDTLC are not recognized as valid commands, or function keys defined as these commands do not function properly.